Meredith & Harold

 by Harold & Meredith Sears

 When Fred and Ginger made their movies back in the 1930s, they practiced each routine for weeks — even months.
 By the time they got it on film, it looked so easy and natural that you could believe they were making it up in the moment.
-They flowed across the floor so comfortably that it seemed like the most casual of conversations between friends.
+They flowed across the floor so naturally and comfortably that it seemed like the most casual of conversations between friends.
 They had worked out absolutely every detail ahead of time, so they didn't have to struggle with them during the dance.

-The second key is to make the next step forward and side right, stepping on the same diagonal line and stepping through the lady's left hip, turning her.
-The lady simply draws her left foot to her right.
+The second key is to make the next step forward and side right, stepping on the same diagonal line and stepping through the woman's left hip, turning her.
+The woman simply draws her left foot to her right.
 She is being turned on her right foot (the heel turn), and as she feels the man take weight on his right, she shifts her weight to her left, ready for the third step.
 The common error is for the man to get off the diagonal, to dance more down line, and to think that he has to dance "around" his lady.
 If you do this, she will be led to progress, will not be able to do the heel turn, and you will end in banjo at the end of the first measure.
 So, take steps 1 and 2 toward line and center, turning your body as you move through her left side; dance a straight line, not a curved path around her.
-Her heel turn will just "happen," and you'll be in good closed position for the third step, straight back left for the man and forward right for the lady, now moving down line.
+Her heel turn will happen easily, and you'll be in good closed position for the third step, straight back left for the man and forward right for the woman, now moving down line.

 dingbat